391 lines

 situation, Rust will panic.
 Using <code>[]</code> is supposed to return an element, but if

-you pass an invalid index, theres no element that Rust could return here that
+you pass an invalid index, there’s no element that Rust could return here that

 would be correct.</p>